-- Fraser Street is a local municipal road. - George Street is a local municipal road. - A traffic impact study is not required. - A 31-unit apartment building requires 43 parking spaces, at a rate of 1.4 parking spaces per unit.
-There are 46 parking spaces proposed. - The minimum number of accessible parking spaces is based on the parking lot capacity.
-A parking area having 46 parking spaces requires a minimum of two (2) accessible parking spaces and this is determined through the following formula for parking lots between 13 100 parking spaces: 4% of the total number of parking spaces, rounding up to the nearest whole number, thus 0.04 x 46 = 1.84, rounded up to 2 accessible parking spaces.
-Three (3) accessible parking spaces are shown. - Each accessible parking space must be signed and marked according to the prevailing by-law requirements, which includes: - o one authorized disabled parking sign on display; - $\circ$ one '\$300.00 Fine' sign tab directly beneath the authorized disabled parking sign; - both signs are to be permanently installed at the front and centre of the parking stall and mounted at a height of 1.0 metres to 1.5 metres from the ground to the bottom of the sign; - be a minimum of 3.9 metres (12 feet, 10 inches) in width and 6 metres (19 feet, 8 inches) in length; - have a 1.5 metre wide aisle way that extends the full length of the space on at least one side of every accessible parking space with barrier free access provided at the end of the access aisle; - shall be marked with appropriate white pavement markings (lines and symbol) when located on a hard surface;
+- Fraser Street is a local municipal road. - An 18-unit apartment building requires 25 parking spaces, at a rate of 1.4 parking spaces per unit.
+There are 19 parking spaces proposed, at a rate of 1.055 parking spaces per unit.
+A parking demand study is required to justify that the proposed parking is appropriate for this site.
+The applicant's traffic consultant is requested to contact City Transportation Staff to get a term of reference approved prior to starting their study. - The minimum number of accessible parking spaces is based on the parking lot capacity.
+A parking area having 19 parking spaces requires a minimum of one (1) accessible parking spaces and this is determined through the following formula for parking lots between 13 100 parking spaces: 4% of the total number of parking spaces, rounding up to the nearest whole number, thus 0.04 x 19 = 0.76, rounded up to 1 accessible parking space.
+Two (2) accessible parking spaces are shown. - Each accessible parking space must be signed and marked according to the prevailing by-law requirements, which includes: - o one authorized disabled parking sign on display; - one '\$300.00 Fine' sign tab directly beneath the authorized disabled parking sign; - both signs are to be permanently installed at the front and centre of the parking stall and mounted at a height of 1.0 metres to 1.5 metres from the ground to the bottom of the sign: - be a minimum of 3.9 metres (12 feet, 10 inches) in width and 6 metres (19 feet, 8 inches) in length;